NICHOLAS85/gebaar-libinput/README.md

 - https://github.com/Coffee2CodeNL/gebaar-libinput/pull/25 adding error catching to config parse
 - https://github.com/gabrielstedman/gebaar-libinput adding touch support

-***Other changes include adding a config option which determines whether touchpad or touchscreen gestures are used as well as having different config options for each type***
+***Other changes include:***
+- Allowing different commands to be run depending on touchpad or touchscreen mode
+- Adding a config option which determines the initial mode gebaard runs in
+- Adding support for switch events for 2 in 1 laptops

 Gebaar
 =========